freeCodeCamp/freeCodeCamp/docs/curriculum-file-structure.md

 There may be times when you need to rename a certificate, superblock, block, or challenge.
 This section will outline the steps needed to avoid build errors when doing so.

 > [!ATTENTION]
-> Renaming files within the curriculum structure will often change the path (or URL) of the content on the main webpage.
-Doing so should be done with care, as redirects have to be set up for each change that is made.
+> Renaming files inside the curriculum structure will frequently affect the path (or URL) of the information on the main homepage; do so with caution, since redirects must be put up for each change made.
 ### Renaming a Certification

 When renaming a certification, you will likely want to rename the associated superblock along with it.
 Do the following to rename only the certificate: